-While each community group is autonomous PBL has been formed to provide a platform and to help bring people together in collaboration towards a shared vision and goals.
+While each community group is autonomous PCT has been formed to provide a platform and to help bring people together in collaboration towards a shared vision and goals.